perjerz/academic-perjerz/content/post/en-recap-keynote-angular-connect-day-1/index.md

 Ionic (Bulding Cross-platfor App with WebView)
 Mike Harington

-Long time ago Ionic team has create their own tools (CLI), Router, and best practices.
+Long time ago, Ionic team has create their own tools (CLI), Router, and best practices.

-However, they have realized it was the heavy investment.
+However, they have realized it was the too much investment.
 Until Ionic 4 released, they have used Angular ways.

 For example, they use @angular/cli, @angular/router instead of @ionic/app-scripts, Ionic Router.

 They also follow Angular Best Practices.
-In addition, they have extended Angular such as extending Angular Router to be IonRouterOutlet with page transition animation, extend Angular CLI for provide additional information to build iOS & Android, and extending schematics to overrdie default command - ng generate page.
+In addition, they have extended Angular such as

+1. Extending Angular Router to be IonRouterOutlet with page transition animation
+2. Extend Angular CLI for provide additional information to build iOS & Android
+3. Extending schematics to overrdie default command - ng generate page

 ![Ionic](./ionic.JPG)